ppwwyyxx/vim-PinyinSearch/README.md

 	大能猫
 	----------END OF EXAMPLE FILE----------------

-	put cursor under the first line , call PinyinNext() and enter "dn<Enter>", the cursor will move to "都能", call PinyinNext() and enter "<Enter>", the cursor will move to "大能".
+	Put cursor under the first line , call PinyinNext() and enter "dn<Enter>", the cursor will move to "都能", call PinyinNext() and enter "<Enter>", the cursor will move to "大能".

-	put cursor at the start of file, call PinyinSearch() and enter "dn<Enter>", "都能" and "大能" will be highlighted, you can use 'n' to jump to next highlited text.
+	Put cursor at the start of file, call PinyinSearch() and enter "dn<Enter>", "都能" and "大能" will be highlighted, you can use 'n' to jump to next highlited text.

 	Don't forget to call PinyinSearch() again without giving the target.